Jessie-Watt/Data-Analysis-on-SQL/README.md

 # **ACTIVITY**
 1. The creation of database names 'Students Record'.
-2. The use creation of three tables in the Students Record Database
+2. The use creation of three tables in the Students Record Database;
-     a) Students Information (Student ID, Gender, Name, Age, Subject)
+     a) Students Information (Student ID, Gender, Name, Age, Subject
      b) Health Records (Students ID, Blood Group, Health, Weight)
-     c) Performance(Student ID, Score, Grade)
+     c) Performance (Student ID, Score, Grade)
 4. Making the 'Student ID' column for the three tables to be unique
 5. Where a student that has no score, it should be '(0)' by default.
 6. Adding a constraint that prevents the Student ID and subject from taking null values.
-7. The droping of columns using constraint
+7. The dropping of columns using constraint
 8. The changing of column name from 'subject' to course

 # **SKILL DEMONSTRATED**